typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 Chirper is a Lagom-based microservices system that aims to simulate a Twitter-like website.
-It's configured for both Maven and sbt builds, and this guide will demonstrate how artifacts built using both build tools are deployed to Kubernetes.
+It's configured for both Maven and sbt builds, and this guide will demonstrate how artifacts built using both build tools are deployed to DC/OS.
 Chirper has already been configured for deployment on DC/OS.
 The guide below details this configuration so that you can emulate it in your own project.

 #### Service Location